konantian/NotableNotebooks/notes/Questions.md

 8. In winning stratey, in our turn, how to detect which is a winning move and which is not?
 Just consider one move or as well as the future?

+9. Given candidate minimax value m, in what kind of situations we need only one search?